This guide is currently being written in Google Docs, part of the Google G Suite productivity app family.

 The compensation and employment outlook for Google Cloud certifications is quite good indeed.
 Check out the following salary survey data:

-Next, this guide will survey the GCP Associate and Professional certification portfolios.
+Next, this guide will survey the GC Associate and Professional certification portfolios.

-Although there are no formal prerequisites to the GCP certifications, Google recommends that you've amassed at least six months of Google Cloud experience before going for your Associate Cloud Engineer (ACE) credential.
+Although there are no formal prerequisites to the GC certifications, Google recommends that you've amassed at least six months of Google Cloud experience before going for your Associate Cloud Engineer (ACE) credential.

 To earn your ACE, you must pass the Associate Cloud Engineer exam.
 This exam assesses your ability to: